fgaz/fgaz.github.io/projects.md

 ##haskell-morse

-An as-short-as-possible (but still readable) morse decoder in haskell inspired by [this thread](http://www.reddit.com/r/programming/comments/7xjqb/who_can_write_the_smallesttidiestcleverest_morse/).
+An as-short-as-possible (but still readable) morse encoder and decoder in haskell inspired by [this thread](http://www.reddit.com/r/programming/comments/7xjqb/who_can_write_the_smallesttidiestcleverest_morse/).

 [Github](http://github.com/fgaz/haskell-morse)